 Our analysis employs a sample of credit card accounts from a data set that combines credit card portfolios from some of the largest U.S. banks with significant credit card exposures.
 The original data comprise monthly account characteristics and performance information from the first quarter of 2008 and up to the second quarter of 2017, or up to the time the account is closed or charged off.
-The data contain more than 100 variables that provide monthly observations of the credit card characteristics; credit attributes of the card holders such as credit score, payment, and usage behavior; and delinquency status for each individual account.
-5 credit card portfolio of any particular bank or group of banks.
-However, our analysis is meant to offer helpful qualitative insights about the loss performance of credit card portfolios across risk segments under different economic conditions.
+The data contain more than 100 variables that provide monthly observations of the credit card characteristics; credit attributes of the cardholders such as credit score, payment, and usage behavior; and delinquency status for each individual account.7

 The data were primarily collected with the objective of conducting supervisory work, including the annual stress test exercise.
 Because of the confidentiality of the data, all the information provided in this paper is reported at a highly aggregated level.
-Our sample is neither meant to be representative of the overall credit card lending market nor representative of the
+Our sample is neither meant to be representative of the overall credit card lending market nor representative of the credit card portfolio of any particular bank or group of banks.
+However, our analysis is meant to offer helpful qualitative insights about the loss performance of credit card portfolios across risk segments under different economic conditions.